ericmkeen/soundcheck/README.md

-# soundcheck
+# `soundcheck`
-Efficiently annotate a batch of sound files using a Shiny-based spectrogram app
+Efficiently annotate a batch of sound files using a Shiny-based spectrogram app.

 ### Install remotely from `GitHub`:
 ```